-raēvaņt- as 'oppulant, splendid', name of a mountain;

-raēvastəma, as 'most splendid'.'8
+raēvaņt- as 'oppulant, splendid', name of a mountain; raēvastəma, as 'most splendid'.'9

-And she translates the standard phrase which appears many times in almost all the yashts ahe raya x^varənaŋhaca as 'On account of his splendour and glory'.9
+And she translates the standard phrase which appears many times in almost all the yashts ahe raya x^varənaŋhaca as 'On account of his splendour and glory'.10

-Gershevitch, in his translation of the Yasht to Mithre translates raya in the foregoing phrase as "splendour".10
+Gershevitch 1967, in his translation of the Yasht to Mithra translates raya in the foregoing phrase as "splendour".
+11

-Reichelt 1919: I think that the many flavors of meaning, which Reichelt shows for raē- words, and words that are derived from raē-, lend support to the conclusion that although 'wealth' and 'riches' may (perhaps) have been one meaning of such words, they also were used in the flavors of 'light' words ~ 'brilliant', 'bright', 'radiant', 'splendid', 'resplendent'.
+Reichelt 1919 shows many flavors of meaning for $ra\bar{e}$ - words, and words that are derived from $ra\bar{e}$ -which I think lend support to the conclusion that although 'wealth' and 'riches' may (perhaps) have been one meaning of $ra\bar{e}$ - words, they also were used in the flavors of 'light' words ~ 'brilliant', 'bright', 'radiant', 'splendid', 'resplendent'.
 Reichelt shows the following: (the little 'y' means YAv.).

+'''

 y rayah- 'wealth, splendour magnificence'

+'''